 A research team comprising AUT’s School of Sport and Recreation and School of Business has secured $7.95 million from the MBIE Endeavour Fund to quantify the societal impact of major urban regeneration projects currently taking place across the country.

-The multilayered and multi-university programme, led by Associate Professor Scott Duncan, Professor Erica Hinckson and Professor Gail Pacheco, will run for five years and aims to enhance the revitalisation of New Zealand communities to improve people’s wellbeing.
+The multilayered and multi-university programme, led by Professor Scott Duncan, Professor Erica Hinckson and Professor Gail Pacheco, will run for five years and aims to enhance the revitalisation of New Zealand communities to improve people’s wellbeing.

 Dr Duncan says outcomes will provide developers and policymakers with new and essential information on the multifaceted impact of major urban regeneration on the people of New Zealand, giving direction to future improvements.